 Asking For Feedback

-Alternative to the above, you can post on any platform asking for feedback, or search your pitch party’s hashtag for people offering feedback.
+You can post asking for feedback, or search your pitch party’s hashtag for people offering feedback.
 Or you can or do a search of ‘Discord’ and ‘#AmQuerying’ to look for servers which may have pitch feedback channels.
+Mine offers feedback, though as you’ll see from this Bsky post you can request an invite from, its more indie author than querying focused.

 5. RT or Comment Lists